MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/global-address-book-address-setup.md

 2. Select **New** to create a new line.
 3. Enter the state/province code and the name of the state/province.
 4. Select the time zone for the state/province.
-5. Define the IT state code for the state/province, and any additional codes that are required for transactional information.
+5. Enter the IT state code for the state/province, and any additional codes that are required for transactional information.
 6. To define the state/province as the default state/province for the selected country/region, select the **Default state/province** option.
 The default state/province will be entered by default in state/province fields when a new county or city record is created.

 ## Set up county information